userdocs/LFTP4WIN/README.md

 # LFTP4WIN Installer.

-This is a deployment tool that allows you to install a portable Cygwin x64 installation to use with the [LFTP4WIN-CORE](https://github.com/userdocs/LFTP4WIN-CORE) solution.
+This is a deployment tool that allows you to install a portable and configured Cygwin x64 installation to use with the [LFTP4WIN-CORE](https://github.com/userdocs/LFTP4WIN-CORE) solution.

 The script is configured to install the required components automatically and you don't need to edit anything to get this to work out of the box.
-Just follow the installation insrtuctions.
+Just follow the installation instructions.

-If you require a specific setting, configuration options are set in the `LFTP4WIN-installer.cmd` using a text editor.
+If you require a specific setting to be modified, configuration options are set in the `LFTP4WIN-installer.cmd` using a text editor.

 ## Installation